|

 4 beats/measure, 40 measures/minute

 The One Step is a smooth, steady, walking rhythm in which the dancer walks on every other beat (a "slow" count) or runs on every beat (a "quick" count).
-The One Step was a very popular social dance in the early years of the Twentieth Century, along with the Foxtrot, Waltz, and Tango.
+The One Step evolved out of the Two Step about 1910 and was a very popular social dance, along with the Foxtrot, Waltz, and Tango.
 One of the most popular One Steps was the Turkey Trot.
 The man simply walked forward and the woman back, one step per beat, with some syncopated wing movements added for interest.
+Another was the Bunny Hug, and truly brilliant was the Castle Walk, created by Vernon & Irene Castle.
+The Castles' presentations of the One Step, Two Step, Waltz, and Tango were so popular that Vernon has been called the "father of modern dancing."

 A current American dance rhythm that is related to our One Step is the Peabody.
 There is little rise and fall.
 Forward walking steps are taken heel/toe.
 Running steps are taken on the balls of the feet, and back walks are taken toe/heel.
 Contra body movement (CBM) is used during progressive steps to create a subdued swaying back and forth of the body.

 Much of the cueing for a One Step will consist of step cues, rather than larger figure cues.
-The One Step is closely related to the Two Step and the Five Count, and many dances contain patterns from all three rhythms.
+Again, the One Step is closely related to the Two Step and the Five Count, and many dances contain patterns from all three rhythms.

 (For additional figures, see the Two Step page.)